Change Is Not Permanent

 Recently I asked a friend how they were doing.
 She replied, "It was a crappy day.
 Though it was a crappy day in a great life!"
 Oh how I loved hearing that.

 Uncertainty is what the mind resists most.
 We crave visibility.
 We want to know how things will unfold before we take the next step.
-When we don't, fear fills the gap.
-But this is where a quiet truth becomes visible: you have already lived this pattern countless times.
-Every major transition in your life—relationships, work, identity, place—contained a period where you didn't know what was coming next.
+But you have already lived this pattern countless times.
+Every major transition in your life contained a period where you didn't know what was coming next.
 And yet, somehow, life continued.
-New people appeared.
-New meanings formed.
-New directions emerged.
-Not because you controlled them, but because life moves forward whether you can see the path or not.

-This is the real mystery of living.
-Not that painful or disorienting moments happen, but that they are almost always followed by something we could not have predicted.
+The mystery of living is not that painful or disorienting moments happen, but that they are almost always followed by something we could not have predicted.
 The mystery is not a threat; it is the engine of change.
-Without it, nothing new could arrive.

 That choice is available in every moment.